Rounge-lab/GENOMICON-Seq/README.md

 `FRAGMENT_FRACTION: "1"`

 Specify the fraction of all genome copies in a sample that will be fragmented (`0 <= float <= 1`, enclose the value with double quotation marks) - `OPTIONAL`
-If not specifed, the default is `1`.
+If not specified, the default is `1`.

 `MIN_FRAGMENT_LENGTH: "250"`

-Specifiy the minimum fragment length - `MANDATORY`
+Specific the minimum fragment length - `MANDATORY`

 `MAX_FRAGMENT_LENGTH: "1000"`

-Specifiy the maximum fragment length - `MANDATORY`
+Specific the maximum fragment length - `MANDATORY`

 ### IV.
 Probe capture enrichment parameters

 `PROBES_FASTA: ""`

 Specify the fasta file containing probe sequences.
-The file must be placed in the specifed input folder (input_data_wes).
+The file must be placed in the specified input folder (input_data_wes).
 The input folder does contain the dummy-probe sequences for testing purposes, that binds only to chromosome 1.

 `PROBES_BED: "xgen-exome-research-panel-v2-probes-hg38_short_all.bed"`

 Specify the BED file containing the binding coordinates of probes to the selected chromosomes.
-`PROBES_FASTA` and `PROBES_BED` are `MUTUALLY EXCLUSIVE`, one or the other has to be specifed.
+`PROBES_FASTA` and `PROBES_BED` are `MUTUALLY EXCLUSIVE`, one or the other has to be specified.
 For testing purposes we are using the probe BED file from [xGen Exome Research Panel v2 hg38](https://eu.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-hybridization-capture/pre-designed-hyb-cap-panels/exome-hyb-panel-v2) placed in the input_data_wes folder when the `genomiconseq_intall.sh` is run.

 PROBES_TARGES: "xgen-exome-research-panel-v2-targets-hg38_short_all.bed"
 Specify BED file containing coordinates of either probe targeted exons or all exons.
-For testing purposes we are useing BED file of [xGen Exome Research Panel v2 probe-targeting exons](https://eu.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-hybridization-capture/pre-designed-hyb-cap-panels/exome-hyb-panel-v2).
+For testing purposes we are using BED file of [xGen Exome Research Panel v2 probe-targeting exons](https://eu.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-hybridization-capture/pre-designed-hyb-cap-panels/exome-hyb-panel-v2).
 BED file is placed in the `input_data_wes` folder when the `genomiconseq_intall.sh` is run

 `MATCHING_LENGTH: "100"`

-Specify the minimum matching length between the probe and the fragment - `MANDATORY` Matching lentgth selects the fragments for sequencing.
+Specify the minimum matching length between the probe and the fragment - `MANDATORY` Matching length selects the fragments for sequencing.

-### V. PCR Paramters
+### V. PCR Parameters

 `NUM_CYCLES: "25"`